 The study of local and regional forest communities and those environmental factors, such as light, temperature, moisture, soils, affecting their structure.
-Lecture 2 hours, Laboratory 3 hours.

 234 GIS Application I

 A study of the fundamentals of the geographic information systems (GIS) technology.
 Relevance of GIS technology with other disciplines and applications of GIS technology to solution of practical problems in land surveying, forest technology, environmental technology, social sciences and physical sciences is studied.